tahaamer786/tahaamer786/README.md

 I'm an Applied AI Engineer with 2+ years of experience in backend engineering and Agentic AI.
 I connect LLM reasoning to real-time backend systems, and my work spans production healthcare platforms, AI voice agents, RAG chatbots, and internal automation tools.

 My focus is on clear architecture, reliable AI pipelines, and features that ship to real users.
-I work remotely with teams in the US and UAE, and I'm currently pursuing a PGD in Data Science with AI at NED University of Engineering and Technology.
+I work remotely with teams in the US and UAE, and I'm also an AI researcher at heart.
+I follow the fast-moving world of AI, ML, LLMs, multimodal models, and agentic systems every day, and I turn what I learn into working products.

 ---